Motivic integration on Berkovich spaces: Introduction

 \subsubsection{Atomic approach}

 Neither the original definition of motivic integration nor the theory of Cluckers and Loeser require working modulo $\L-1$.
-This is however necessary in the approach followed in this paper where certain motivic denominators (classes of projective spaces) that appear in the usual motivic integral are absorbed as integral denominators (the Euler characteristic of those projective spaces) that are now coming out of the Lebesgue component of the measure.
-This is what allows us to enlarge the algebra of measurable sets to the extent done in this paper and work with real valued functions such as $e^{-\ord(Z)}$.
-In fact, one can push this point of view even further by taking Euler characteristics and working exclusively with real valued functions.
-Another advantage of this approach is that it does not require taking any localization of the Gronthendieck ring.
+This is however necessary in the approach followed in this paper where certain motivic denominators (classes of projective spaces) that appear in the usual motivic integral are absorbed as numerical denominators (the Euler characteristic of those projective spaces) that are now coming out of the Lebesgue component of the measure.
+This allows us to enlarge the algebra of measurable sets and work with real valued functions such as $e^{-\ord(Z)}$.
+One can push this point of view even further by taking Euler characteristics and working exclusively with real valued functions.
+Another characteristic of this approach is that it does not require taking any localization of the Grothendieck ring.

-Using an atomic approach that is more line with with \cite{CL08}, it is possible to develop a parallel theory of motivic integration on Berkovich spaces where the measure takes values in the same motivic ring as the original theory of motivic integration without needing to work modulo $\L-1$.
-This comes at the cost of significantly reducing the algebra of measurable sets and requires integrating functions that looks more like $\L^{-\ord(Z)}$, just like in the usual motivic integration.
+Using an atomic approach that is more line with with \cite{CL08}, we also develop a parallel theory of motivic integration on Berkovich spaces where the measure takes values in the same motivic ring as the original theory of motivic integration without needing to work modulo $\L-1$.
+This comes at the cost of reducing the algebra of measurable sets and requires integrating functions that looks more like $\L^{-\ord(Z)}$, just like in the usual motivic integration.
 However, it has the advantage to fully recover the original motivic integration.
-This alternative approach is discussed in the last section.